Uniqueness of solutions to MFG systems with large discount: Introduction

 This convergence result bridges two different approaches to the modelling of large population phenomena.
 On the one hand, Mean Field Games (MFG), introduced by Lasry and Lions \cite{LL07} and Huang, Caines and Malham\'e \cite{hcm}, that describe Nash equilibria among a continuum of indistinguishable rational agents.
 On the other hand, agent-based models, where individuals react to the population distribution according to a given rule; these models have a large literature, see for instance the survey \cite{CCPsurvey}.
 In MFG of the form \eqref{MFGgen}, $F$ plays the role of the running cost (of an individual with state $x$ against the population distribution $m(t)$) and $H$ is the Hamiltonian (related to the cost due to the control).
 Most importantly, the parameter $\lambda$ tunes at the same time two properties of the model: it is a time discount factor (corresponding to the $\lambda u_\lambda$ term) and it is inversely proportional to the cost of the controls.
 For the sake of clarity, players' trajectories are driven by the controlled SDE $\dd X_t = v_t \dd t + \sqrt 2 \dd B_t$, and they aim to minimize

 where the Lagrangian $L$ is conjugate to the Hamiltonian $H$.
 In other words, as $\lambda$ increases, agents become less interested in future events, while at the same time their ``reaction cost'' becomes cheaper.
 Eventually, in the $\lambda \to \infty$ limit, the model degenerates into another one where the individual rule of motion is given by $-D_pH(D_x F(x,m(t)),x)$.
 Here, rationality is absent, as potential future events have no effect on the population dynamics.
+We mention that other models involving large discount effects have been studied in the literature, see for instance \cite{BLL19,DHL17}.

 If the MFG was potential, that is when $F = \delta_m \mathcal F$, this phenomenon would be analogous to the so-called Weighted Energy-Dissipation mechanism in Calculus of Variations, see for example \cite{RSSS, MS} and references therein.
 It is interesting to note that one may look at the problem \eqref{MFGgen} as a second-order (in time) approximation of the first-order (in time) problem \eqref{MFGlim}.